hcp4715/dockerHDDM_Guide/README.md

 * ...

 ## Why we write this guide
-1. Sequential sampling models is an influential model, used widely in different fields
+1. HDDM is an influential package for DDM, which is an class of models that used widely in different fields
-2. Sequential sampling models has become a complex cluster of models,
+2. HDDM' tutorial is outdated
-3. The packages can be used for different models are not straightforward.
+3. User's forum had accumulated some common issues that trouble beginners.

 ## How to use this guide